-The following steps define the conceptual processing rules for an incoming R2 packet:
+The modified conceptual processing rules for responding to an R2 packet are as follows:

 - 1. If the system is in any other state than I2-SENT, the R2 packet is silently dropped. - 2.
-The system MUST verify that the HITs in use correspond to the HITs that were received in the R1 packet that caused the transition to the I1-SENT state. - 3.
-The system MUST verify the HIP\MAC according to the procedures in Section 6.2. - 4.
-The system MUST re-evaluate the DH\GROUP\LIST, HIP\CIPHER, HIT\SUITE\LIST, and TRANSPORT\FORMAT\LIST parameters in the R2 and compare the results against the chosen suites.
+The system MUST verify that the HITs in use correspond to the HITs that were received in the R1 packet that caused the transition to the I2-SENT state. - 3.
+The system MUST verify the HIP\MAC according to the procedures in Section 6.2.

-- 5. If any of the checks above fail, there is a high probability of an ongoing man-in-the-middle or other security attack.
-The system SHOULD act accordingly, based on its local policy. - The system MUST extract the keying material from the ENCRYPTED\KEY parameter.
+- 4. The system MUST re-evaluate the DH\GROUP\LIST, HIP\CIPHER, HIT\SUITE\LIST, and TRANSPORT\FORMAT\LIST parameters in the R2 packet and compare the results against the chosen suites. - 5.
+If any of the checks above fail, there is a high probability of an ongoing man-in-the-middle or other security attack.
+The system SHOULD act accordingly, based on its local policy. - 6.
+The system MUST decrypt the keying material from the ENCRYPTED\KEY parameter.
 This keying material is a partial input to the key derivation process for the Pair-wise Key SA (see Section 6.3). - 7.
 Upon successful processing of the R2 packet, the state machine transitions to state ESTABLISHED.